Updated by Bobby

 You'll notice that many of them will run just a few pedals (wah is a good example) from the floor, while the rest of their effects are housed in a case.

 How do they control rack effects from somewhere else?

-This is called a MIDI controller, which allows you to control a unit like the TC Electronic G Major, or any other multi-effects rack processor, from the floor.
+MIDI foot controllers allow you to control a unit like the Line 6 Helix Rack or any other multi-effects rack processor, from the floor.

 A few examples of good MIDI controllers include:

 These units allow you to program and engage whatever rack effects you're using, which is why you almost always see a MIDI floorboard on professional guitar rigs.

 It's just a much easier and more streamlined setup.

 Adding the MIDI controller expands our guitar rack system to the following:

 What you see here is the core of any guitar rack setup, with the preamp and power amp often combined into the amp head we showed you earlier.

 It's how almost every professional guitar player sets things up.